 Metro Computerworks was founded in January 2002 in its current location.
 The shop is not a retail parts store, but a repair / consulting shop.
 No appointment needed to come see us for dropping off a computer for diagnosis or repair.

 What sets us apart from others is personal attention.
-We often describe our service model as “concierge-class”, meaning we work with care and urgency to each client on a case by case basis.
-Calls are answered in person by a knowledgable technician.
-Though we know you’d rather not see us if you don’t have to, we strive to earn long-lasting relationships.
+We often describe our service model as “concierge-class”, meaning we work with care and urgency to each client on a case by case basis, and calls are answered in person by a knowledgeable technician.
+We strive to earn long-lasting relationships so you know you have someone to count on for any technical situation.

 Gene is a native Portlander.
 He began as a Macintosh consultant after Apple Computer introduced the Mac in the mid-eighties.
 Gene has over 25 years of computer support experience working with businesses and home clients.
 He has operated Metro Computerworks for since January, 2002 – gradually developing hundreds of clients in the Portland metropolitan area.
 He attended a Microsoft Certification boot camp in 2001 where he earned the Microsoft Certified Professional cert (MCP), and created Metro Computerworks as both a PC / Windows and Mac technologist.
 He holds undergraduate degrees in Business – Finance and International Studies, and earned an MBA from the University of Oregon.
 When not working on and in the business, he spends time with his lovely family, and practices classical guitar.